 Gluten-free – Lentils are naturally gluten-free!

 Healthy – Kali masoor daal is fiber-rich and protein-packed.
 Its 25% protein content makes it a great substitute for meat in a vegan or vegetarian diet.
+But if you like a smoother consistency, then you’ll love my lal masoor dal recipe.

-Black Masoor Daal: If you can’t find black masoor daal, you can replace it with green masoor or even beluga
+Black Masoor Daal: If you can’t find black masoor daal, you can replace it with green masoor or even beluga.

 Spices: Red chili powder, turmeric, and salt.